2024 NFL Draft grades for all 32 teams

 Los Angeles Rams

-It’s hard to project how so many of these older prospects will fare in the NFL, but Fiske feels risky — especially for a trade up.
+It’s hard to project how so many of these older prospects will fare in the NFL, but Fiske feels risky — especially for a trade-up.
 Fiske transferred to Florida State for his fifth year in college, where he was productive for the Seminoles.
-With his 4.7 40-yard dash, it's not difficult to see why NFL teams wanted to draft Fiske.
-Still, this is just uncharted territory in terms of the age of these players and how they project moving forward.
-Fiske could stand to gain some more weight, but there’s no doubting his movement skills.
+With his 4.7 40-yard dash, it's not difficult to see why teams wanted to draft Fiske.
+Still, this is uncharted territory in terms of the age of these players and how they project.
+Fiske could stand to gain more weight, but there’s no doubting his movement skills.

 Draft picks